Zendro-dev/zendro/README.md

 ## Commands
 ### zendro new <your_application_name>
 Start a new application:
-1. download starter pack to folder <your_application_name>
+1. copy starter pack to folder <your_application_name>
-2. set up
+2. clone single-page-app/graphql-server/graphiql-auth repositories from GitHub (version: see zendro_dependencies.json)
+3. install packages for each repository
-3. copy seeders to graphql-server
+4. copy seeders to graphql-server
-4. **-d** or **--dockerize**: keep Dockerfiles (default: false).
+5. **-d** or **--dockerize**: keep Dockerfiles (default: false).
 Set to be true, keep Dockerfiles.
 Default: remove Dockerfiles and initUserDb.sh
-5. a welcome interface
+6. a welcome interface
-6. hints: edit config files if necessary
+7. hints: edit config files if necessary
 * ./graphql-server/config/data_models_storage_config.json
 * ./graphql-server/config/globals.js
 * ./single-page-app/src/config/globals.js